trainlinerecruitment/room-availability/README.md

-# Room Availability Service - Technical Test
+# Trainline – 2nd Round Technical Interview

 ## Introduction

-Welcome to the Trainline 2nd Round Interview - Tech Test.
+Welcome to the **Trainline 2nd Round Technical Interview – Tech Test**.

-This will be a 90 minute pair programming style exercise in which you will attempt to solve the scenario below, but, <u>before you do here are a few guidelines to help guide you and ensure you can do your best on the day, so please read them carefully</u> 🙂
+This will be a **90-minute pair programming exercise** where you’ll work with one of our engineers to solve a practical coding challenge.

+Before diving in, please take a moment to read these guidelines carefully so you know what to expect and how best to prepare.

+### What to Expect
-1. The test is designed to be open ended, by which we mean you are free to tackle it in any way you see fit.
+- The exercise is **open-ended**: you can solve it in any way you think is appropriate.
-1. We ask that you tackle this test as you would any code you were writing for a production system - Example: best practices vs hacking.
-1. The purpose of this exercise is not to get to the end, but to show us the process you use to get there.
-We are trying to assess not only how you code but also the thought process you follow to get to the solution.
-1. Traits we love to see from candidates include, but are not limited to, the following:
+- We expect you to approach the task as if writing production-ready code:
-    - Good programming practices
+    - Use good programming practices
-    - Good use of patterns
+    - Apply appropriate design patterns
-    - Thinking about testability of code
+    - Consider testability
-    - Good api design
+    - Think about API design
-    - Use of modern framework/language features
+    - Make good use of modern frameworks/language features
-1. This **is not a closed book** test, you are free to Google search or Stack Overflow any answers you need.
+- The goal is **not** to simply finish the challenge, but to demonstrate your thought process, coding style, and how you collaborate when solving problems.

+### Tools & Resources
+- You are free to use **Google, Stack Overflow, or any online reference**.
-1. You may use any OSS packages/nuget code you wish
+- You may use **any OSS packages/nuget code** you wish.
-1. We would prefer you not to prepare any code ahead of time, because we want to pair with you and see how you think/solve problems, but we appreciate that this can be stressful so if you wish to spend time outside the interview to prep then please do so; but please remember we don't expect it because your time is valuable.
-1. You are free to use any IDE you wish, and if you would like a blank solution to bootstrap your work, [you can find one here to download/clone](https://github.com/trainlinerecruitment/starter-solution-csharp)
-1. Have fun, we want you to enjoy this experience, your interviewers will be on hand to help you, use them like a coding buddy.
+- You may use **any IDE**.
+- A blank starter solution is available for you to [download/clone](https://github.com/trainlinerecruitment/starter-solution-csharp).

+### Preparation
+- Please **do not bring pre-written code**.
+We’d like to see how you think and work during the session.
+- If you want to do some prep beforehand, that’s fine—but **not expected**.
+We know your time is valuable.

+### The Interview
+- Treat this like pairing with a teammate.
+Your interviewer will be there to help—you can ask questions, talk through ideas, or get unstuck.
+- Most importantly: **enjoy it**!
+We want this to be a positive experience.

 Good luck! 😃